 Joey has over a decade of experience in Jewish education and philanthropy.
 He most recently served as Yeshiva University’s Western Region Director, where he worked on the University’s major gifts campaign, donor stewardship, and community programming for the region.
 Prior to this role, he served as the Director of Institutional Advancement at YULA High School in Los Angeles.
 As an educator, Joey has taught Jewish Studies courses at City College of New York, NYU Hillel, Beth Jacob Congregation, YULA, and the Manhattan Jewish Experience.
 He currently leads Frisch’s Explanatory Minyan.

 Joey received his B.A. in Biology, M.A. in Modern Jewish History, and M.S. in Secondary Education from Yeshiva University and his MBA from USC’s Marshall School of Business.
-Joey and his wife Dana live in Teaneck along with their 3 boys Noam, Ezra and Asher.
+Joey and his wife Dana live in Teaneck along with their 4 boys Noam, Ezra, Asher and Amitai.

 Rabbi Jonathan Spier, Frisch Class of 2002, is Director of Informal Education, a member of the Talmud faculty and Grade Dean for the freshman class.
 Rabbi Spier holds a BA in Psychology, a Master’s in Jewish Education, and has ordination, all from Yeshiva University.